Lake Charles Car Accident Attorney

 In each of these examples, a victim made a critical error that hiring an experienced attorney may have prevented.
 The first two admitted responsibility when they didn’t know what happened, another gave up important legal rights, and the last one trusted an insurance agent to canvass the accident scene and collect helpful information.
 By hiring a car accident lawyer, injured victims can protect their rights and increase the amount of compensation that they recover because they have their client’s best interest at heart.

 Injured in Lake Charles?
-Call the Attorneys of Stewart J. Guss for a Free Consultation
+Call the Attorneys of Stewart J. Guss Personal Injury Attorneys for a Free Consultation

 Car accident injuries can ruin lives.
 Many of our clients with severe traumatic brain or spinal cord injuries never fully recover, but even minor injuries can disrupt your daily life for months or years.

-To check whether you have a valid claim, contact the offices of Stewart J. Guss Personal Injury Lawyers immediately to schedule a FREE consultation.
+To check whether you have a valid claim, contact the offices of Stewart J. Guss Personal Injury Attorneys immediately to schedule a FREE consultation.

 Avoid delay!
 Louisiana law gives injured victims only one year from the date of an accident to file a lawsuit.
 Because investigation and insurance company negotiations can take far longer than that, you do not want to risk forfeiting your ability to obtain compensation.